projg2/python-guide/depend.rst

            ' 3.8)
        "

-   The advantage of this form is that the dependencies automatically adjust as we switch PyPy3 to a newer stdlib version.
+   The advantage of this form is that it matches all the Python implementations (currently CPython and PyPy) using a specific stdlib version.

 An important feature of ``python_gen_cond_dep`` is that it handles removal of old implementations gracefully.
 When one of the listed